Austro-Hungarian Navy: Naval ensign

 Until Emperor Joseph II authorized a naval ensign on 20 March 1786, Austrian naval vessels used the yellow and black imperial flag.
 The flag, formally adopted as Marineflagge (naval ensign) was based on the colours of the Archduchy of Austria.
 It served as the official flag also after the Ausgleich in 1867, when the Austrian navy became the Austro-Hungarian Navy.
 During World War I, Emperor Franz Joseph approved of a new design, which also contained the Hungarian arms.
 This flag, officially instituted in 1915, was however little used, and ships continued displaying the old Ensign until the end of the war.
 Photographs of Austro-Hungarian ships flying the post-1915 form of the Naval Ensign are therefore relatively rare.

 In popular culture

-British author John Biggins wrote a series of four serio-comic historical novels concerning the Austro-Hungarian Navy and a fictional hero named Ottokar Prohaska, although genuinely historical individuals, such as Georg Ludwig von Trapp and Archduke Franz Ferdinand of Austria make appearances.
+British author John Biggins wrote a series of four historical novels concerning the Austro-Hungarian Navy and a fictional hero named Ottokar Prohaska, although genuinely historical individuals, such as Georg Ludwig von Trapp and Archduke Franz Ferdinand of Austria make appearances.
 Published by McBooks Press, the novels are: